1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Neo

 - [3dpTeach](https://www.youtube.com/@3dpTeach) upgraded the hotend of this **Kobra** to a ***full metal hotend***.
 Due to the fact that the hotend of the Kobra and the Kobra **Neo** are identical, you probably want to have a look at his solution: [Upgraded All Metal Hot-End for Anycubic Kobra](https://www.youtube.com/watch?v=8AZB7HRxZfQ).
-- [Martin](https://www.printables.com/de/social/443043-martin) created a replacement for the [Anycubic Kobra Neo fan duct ](https://www.printables.com/de/model/378928-anycubic-kobra-neo-fan-duct) which is supposed to achieve better part cooling.
+- [Martin](https://www.printables.com/de/social/443043-martin) created a [replacement for the stock fan duct ](https://www.printables.com/de/model/378928-anycubic-kobra-neo-fan-duct) of the **Neo** which is supposed to achieve better part cooling due to air flow from three sides.
+- [Gregg Bennett](https://www.printables.com/de/social/221278-greg-bennett/about) created an [extension for the stock fan duct](https://www.printables.com/de/model/399159-air-duct-anycubic-kobra-neo) of the **Neo** which has to be mounted onto it and leads the airflow closer to the printed object underneath the nozzle.